Vanguard Digital Advisor Review: A More User-Friendly Way to Invest In Your Future

 Vanguard Digital Advisor stands out for its guided advisory approach, but there are other platforms that automate investing.
 Here are a couple of options to consider.

 If you took the Vanguard Digital Advisor risk assessment and ranked low to moderate, Betterment’s strategy might be a good alternative.
-The platform is all about managing your money in a way that keeps risk at a minimum.
+The platform helps to manage your money in a way that keeps risk at a minimum.
 It does this by filling your portfolio with low-cost, globally-diversified funds.

-Like Vanguard Digital Advisor, Betterment can handle all the trading and rebalancing on your behalf.
+Like Vanguard Digital Advisor, Betterment has tools that do the trading and rebalancing on your behalf.
 You simply monitor the results.
 Betterment sets up your portfolio and manages it based on the information you provide about your own goals and risk tolerance.

 Wealthfront uses a technology called Self-Driving Money™ to automatically manage your finances.
 Like Vanguard Digital Advisor, Wealthfront invests your funds in ETFs to keep your costs – and your risk – low.